Doug Fieger

 Douglas Lars Fieger (August 20, 1952 – February 14, 2010) was an American musician, singer and songwriter.
-He was the rhythm guitarist and lead vocalist of the rock band The Knack.
+He was the rhythm guitarist and lead vocalist of the rock band the Knack.
 He co-wrote "My Sharona," the biggest hit song of 1979 in the U.S., with lead guitarist Berton Averre.

 Life and career

-Fieger was born in 1952 in Oak Park, Michigan, the son of June Beth (née Oberer) and Bernard Julian Fieger.
+Fieger was born in Detroit, Michigan, the son of June Beth (née Oberer) and Bernard Julian Fieger.
 His father was Jewish and his mother was Norwegian.
-Doug was the younger brother of Detroit attorney Geoffrey Fieger (most famous for representing Jack Kevorkian), who confirmed Doug's death to The Detroit News.
+Doug was the younger brother of Detroit attorney Geoffrey Fieger, most famous for representing Jack Kevorkian.

-Fieger was born and raised in the 9 Mile/Greenfield area of Oak Park, Michigan, a northern suburb of Detroit.
-He attended Oak Park High School.
-Before forming The Knack, Fieger played bass and sang lead in the group Sky, which was founded by producer Jimmy Miller (Rolling Stones, Traffic, Blind Faith) who was the "Mr. Jimmy" in the Stones "You Can't Always Get What You Want."
-Fieger was in high school when Sky recorded two albums for RCA Records "Don't Hold Back" 1970 and "Sailor's Delight" 1971, produced by Miller as well as Andy Johns (Led Zeppelin).
+Fieger was raised in Oak Park, Michigan, a northern suburb of Detroit, where he attended Oak Park High School.
+Before forming the Knack, Fieger played bass and sang lead in the group Sky, which was produced by Jimmy Miller.
+Sky released two albums on RCA Records: Don't Hold Back 1970 and Sailor's Delight 1971, co-produced by Miller and Andy Johns.

 In addition to performing, Fieger produced the Rubber City Rebels' debut album for Capitol Records and an album for the Los Angeles–based band Mystery Pop.
-Fieger collaborated with the Rebels drummer Brandon Matheson as bandmates in The Sunset Bombers.
-They released one album on Ariola Records prior to Fieger's formation of The Knack.
-The Knack played its first gig at Hollywood's Whisky a Go Go nightclub on June 1, 1978.
-In addition, they played other Los Angeles–area nightclubs including The Troubadour in West Hollywood.
+Fieger collaborated with the Rebels drummer Brandon Matheson as bandmates in the Sunset Bombers.
+They released one album on Ariola Records prior to Fieger's formation of the Knack.
+The Knack played its first show at Hollywood's Whisky a Go Go nightclub on June 1, 1978.
+In addition, they played other Los Angeles–area nightclubs including the Troubadour in West Hollywood.
 In 1979 they were signed by Capitol Records.